I think I can get a foam board for about six hundred bucks! Why should I pay more for wood?

 A 'skin' of cedar planking is systematically glued to the frames using a pretty simple process, which includes application of full panels (nearly 24" wide) made up of 1/4" thick cedar planks and the application of a series of specially machined strips of wood lengthwise along the rails.
 It is after the wood skin has been applied that the shaping occurs as the builders trim off excess wood.
 This part of the process allows some latitude to the builder in hollowing out modest bottom contours and turning down or softening the rails.

-Finally, the board is covered with fiberglass cloth and epoxy resin, and finished with a series of coats varnish for UV protection.
+Finally, the board is covered with fiberglass cloth and epoxy resin.

 They look more like furniture than surfboards.
 Are Grain boards fragile?

 And Yes.
 Hollow wood surfboards are like pressure vessels.
 They are built to be watertight which means that in use, the air inside also cannot get out.
 Take a Grain surfboard into cold water, and the air inside will tend to contract.
 Theoretically, in extremes of heat the board would try to disassemble itself - though we've never seen this happen in reality.
 We think that unless the air inside has a way to escape as it expands in the warm sun, it will stress all the internal joints equally until one or more of them gives.
-This is the reason that all hollow boards are fitted with vent plugs.
-Builders of Home Grown Kits have to make sure to remove their vent plugs soon after leaving the water, keeping it loose or out all the time the board is traveling or stored.
-Boards built at the Grain shop have automatic vents that don't have to be removed.
+This is the reason that all of our boards are fitted with a gore-tex self breathing vent plugs that don't have to be removed or opened ever.

 How much heavier is a Grain board than a comparable foam board?